At Springside we believe that our curriculum should adapt for our learners, rather than our learners adapt to the

-On entering school each individual learner is assessed with reference to their Statement of Special Educational Needs and/or Education and Health Care plan, this enables us to ensure they receive and individualised and prioritised education at Springside.
-Each learner has a Pupil Learning Plan that is regularly reviewed and updated to monitor their progress.
-Classes also send home Topic Webs each half term to share with families how topics are being taught to their child and how they can add to this learning at home - an example of these can be downloaded below.
+On entering school each individual learner is assessed with reference to their Education and Health Care plan, this enables us to ensure they receive a personalised plan at Springside.
+Each learner has a Personal Learning Plan that is regularly reviewed and updated to monitor their progress.
+Classes also send home Theme Webs each half-term to share with families how topics/themes are being taught to their child and how they can add to this learning at home - an example of these can be downloaded below.